Versioning¶

 -

-Chatting to the unreleased version
+Chatting to the unreleased version¶

-To chat with the unreleased version, go to the chatbot home page and click the speech bubble icon in the top-right corner.
+For testing, if you want to chat with the unreleased draft chatbot, go to the chatbot home page and click the speech bubble icon in the top-right corner.
 In the dropdown, select "Unreleased Version" instead of "Published Version" to open a web chat.
-Only bot authors can chat with the unreleased version because it is not available through channels.
-This differs from behavior before versioning, when all channels always used the unreleased version.

 Changing the Published Version¶

+The published version can be selected from any of the Chatbot versions, enabling rollback to a previous version.
 Only one version can be the published version at a time.

 Versioning chatbots that use OpenAI Assistants